Migushthe2nd/MsEdgeTTS/README.md

 # MsEdgeTTS
 [![npm version](https://badge.fury.io/js/msedge-tts.svg)](https://badge.fury.io/js/msedge-tts)

+**[Update Dec 2025]**
+The Read Aloud API now requires a user agent matching the Microsoft Edge browser, and thus will not work in browsers other than Microsoft Edge.

 A simple Azure Speech Service module that uses the Microsoft Edge Read Aloud API.

 ~~Full support for SSML~~ Only supports `speak`, `voice`, and `prosody` element types.
 The following is the default SSML object: